top of page

 Unlike earlier forms of sushi, nigiri sushi consisted of a small mound of vinegared rice, called shari, topped with fresh fish or seafood, known as netta.
 Hanaya Yohei, a sushi chef in the early 19th century, is often credited with perfecting this style of sushi.
 He introduced the use of raw fish and paired it with vinegared rice, creating a fast, delicious dish that could be served at food stalls.

 This new form of sushi gained popularity quickly, particularly due to its convenience and the freshness of the ingredients, often sourced from Edo Bay.
-By the early 19th century, nigiri sushi had cemented itself as a favourite in Edo, laying the groundwork for sushi to spread far beyond Japan's shores.
+By the early 19th century, nigiri sushi had cemented itself as a favorite in Edo, laying the groundwork for the history of sushi to extend far beyond Japan's shores.

 Sushi’s Global Expansion